 Humour is not only used to make people laugh.
 It can be used to ridicule someone in a way which they may find difficult to defend themselves against: if they become angry, they are accused of lacking a sense of humour.
 The only effective riposte is another piece of humour – but people have to be quick-witted to do this.
 Humour is a powerful weapon, and it can be misused.

-Philosophers classify humour into three broad theories: incongruity, superiority, and relief.
+The Internet Encyclopaedia of Philosophy article, Humor, classifies it into three broad theories: incongruity, superiority, and relief.
 The use of humour to establish superiority over another person, or to maliciously highlight differences as incongruities, conflicts directly with the Golden Rule: it is the opposite of showing them respect.
 It happens often between individuals and most people are either able to laugh at it or they accept it as part of everyday life.
 Sometimes, though, the sensitivities are such that real damage can be done – as was the case with the ‘Danish Cartoons’ incident.

 In what Prospect magazine described as A Danish drama, the newspaper Jyllands-Posten published 12 cartoons that included representations of the Prophet Muhammad – even though “Article 140 of the Danish criminal code allows for a fine and up to four months of imprisonment for demeaning a ‘globally recognised religious community’”.
 The newspaper said that it had done so to protect freedom of speech and to protest against an increasing tendency to “self-censorship” on the subject of Islam.
 The cartoons were intended as ‘satire’.
 Their target was Islamic, though part of the intense controversy that it generated is whether the target was Islamic terrorism or the religion as a whole.